In this article...

 The proper method for enforcing a child support order is to institute a contempt proceeding against the obligor.
 This is done by filing a motion for post-decree enforcement of the child support order.
 For a more detailed explanation of contempt proceedings, check out our article: Illinois Contempt of Court Explained.

-Illinois courts may order a wide range of penalties against a parent who fails to pay his or her child support, including:
+Illinois courts may order a wide range of penalties against a parent who fails to pay their child support, including:

-If the obligor moves out of Illinois, your Illinois child support order will still be enforceable, according to the Uniform Family Support Act.
-You will have the choice of enforcing the child support order either in the court that most recently entered or modified the order or in the state in which the obligor parent currently lives.
+According to the Uniform Family Support Act, your Illinois child support order will still be enforceable if the obligor moves out of Illinois.
+You will have the choice of enforcing the child support order in the court that most recently entered or modified the order or in the state where the obligor parent currently lives.
 For more on this, check our article, How to Transfer Your Child Support Case to a Different State.